Dedicated to finding new permanent homes for rescued rabbits!

 Don’t rabbits just sleep, sit, and poop all day?

 No, they don’t!Quite the contrary, rabbits are very social animals that enjoy human interaction, playing, sometimes creating mischief, and they can very closely bond with their human as well as with other rabbits.
-Here's a video of a little rabbit who demonstrates some of the fun a rabbit can have.

 We also hear that rabbits are "dirty" animals, and this could not be further from the truth.
 In fact, rabbits rarely - and sometimes never - require baths since they are such consumate groomers.